Gain the knowledge and skills to help advance clinical psychological science.

 Students in the program have a range of backgrounds:

-- Of the students currently enrolled in the program, 31% are male, and we encourage more men to apply
+- Of the students currently enrolled in the program, 25% are male

 - Current students range in age from 23 to 36 years, with an average of 29 years